Copano Rickey: Stud career

 Copano Rickey became a breeding stallion at the Breeders Stallion Station in 2018, with a service fee of 800,000JPY (on the condition of conception) or 1,200,000JPY (on the condition of birth), and covered 194 mares that season.

 His first crops debuted in 2021, with 138 horses being registered in the studbook, which was the most for any new stallions that year.
 Love Me Doll became the first winner for that season's race for two-year old, which was the JRA Fresh Challenge held at Monbetsu Racecourse on April 14, which also marked the first victory of the stallion's progeny.
 Copano Nicholson became the first progeny to win a JRA race when the horse won a maiden race at Chukyo Racecourse on September 26 that same year.

+In popular culture

+An anthropomorphized version of Copano Rickey appears as a character in the multimedia franchise Umamusume: Pretty Derby, voiced by Konomi Inagaki.
+She is an upbeat girl and avid feng shui practictioner, reflecting her real-world counterpart's owner Sachiaki Kobayashi's occupation as an architect and his own belief in feng shui.
+As part of her belief in the practice, she loves cleaning and hates dirtiness to the point where she keeps her own cleaning tools free from dirt or dust.
+While close friends with Hokko Tarumae, her adherence to feng shui and other superstitions sometimes puts her at odds with her more logical-minded friend.